powsybl/powsybl-open-rao/docs/castor/rao-steps.md

 actions include PSTs and HVDCs.
 The remedial actions' speed determines the order in which they are applied: the fastest range actions are simulated first.
 Aligned range actions are simulated simultaneously.

-> Note that auto PST range actions must have a FORCED usage method.
-However, the interpretation of FORCED for PSTs is somewhat different of what it means for network actions.
-Indeed, here, FORCED means that we need to keep on applying the PST range actions as long as the network is not secure.
+> Note that auto range actions must have a FORCED usage method.

 Automatic range actions' setpoint is computed using the results of a sensitivity analysis computation, during which the sensitivity $\sigma$ of a range action on a CNEC is computed.
 By focusing on the worse overloaded CNEC, we can compute